-If you like long walks, brilliant scenery and plenty to do, here’s our list of the top places to take your dog.
+If you like long walks, brilliant scenery, and plenty to do, here’s our list of the top places to take your dog.

 The Lake District

-While you must keep your dog on a lead, Oare Marshes is one of the most attractive walks in Kent and ideal if you also want to do a little birdwatching on the side.
+While you must keep your dog on a lead, Oare Marshes is one of the most beautiful walks in Kent and ideal if you also want to do a little birdwatching on the side.
 With stunning views of the flats, there’s plenty to see all year round.
 Besides the birds, you can catch sight of Konik horses and grazing cattle if you visit at the right time.

 Dean Castle Country Park